 Social connection can make all the difference

-Build and develop your friendship networks to lessen the effects of HIV stigma, and normalise lived experience of HIV.
+Positive Life offers ways to build and develop your friendship networks to lessen the effects of HIV stigma.

-Build and develop your friendship networks to lessen the effects of HIV stigma, and normalise lived experience of HIV.
+Positive Life offers ways to build and develop your friendship networks to lessen the effects of HIV stigma.

 Four years after being diagnosed with HIV, Benny shares his experience of recovering from COVID-19.